England | Scotland | Wales | Northern Ireland | Ireland

 NHS Dental care is free for children up to their eighteenth birthday, students in full–time education up to their nineteenth birthday, expectant and new mothers and those receiving income support or family credit or their adult dependants.

 The district nurses provide qualified nursing services in your own home, including care to the acute and chronically sick and the terminally ill.
 The nurses offer a range of clinical treatments, holistic assessments, medical, surgical and palliative care.
 They also offer health promotion, advice and support within the home and clinic appointments.
-Messages can be left for the district nurse by telephoning 01909 517415 for North/South Anston patients and for all other patients telephone 01709 254280 (01709 828829 outside office hours).
+The District Nurses can be contacted on 01709 426600.

 Our practice nurses have undertaken special additional training in aural care and are able to treat most conditions affecting the external ear.
 Rotherham's Ear Care Service – a training and teaching organisation – also provides a weekly ear care clinic with specialised nurses.
 They also take referrals from our doctors and nurses including adult hearing tests and can refer on to the Hospital specialist team.
 You can contact this service on 01709 304987.

 The health visitors offer advice and support to persons of all ages on a wide range of health issues at home or in the clinic setting.
 They have a particular role concerned with families with pre–school children.
 This includes input from the antenatal period onwards in relation to parents and babies, health, child development, advice on infant feeding, immunisation, behaviour issues and family planning.
 The team can be contacted on 01709 423333.